atimpone/aws-foundation-journey/1-dev-environments/3-4-iam-policy-infra-dev-team.md

 ### Assumptions

 **Separate Policy for Foundation Team Development:** Since your cloud foundation team members will likely need additional acccess in their foundation team development AWS account, a derivative of this sample policy may be warranted.
 As a best practice, when foundation team members are doing day-to-day development of Infrastructure as Code (IaC), they should not be using administrative access roles and permissions.
-Rathey, they should drop into the Cloud Administrator and similar roles only when necessary.
+Instead, they should drop into the Cloud Administrator and similar roles only when they need to perform their administrative duties.

 ## Policy Walkthrough